 Put in more food coloring than you think you’ll need, or else your oobleck will be mint green rather than snot green (or you can go with a paler green if you like!).

-Playing with the oobleck recipe
+Playing with the Oobleck

 Once the oobleck is the right consistency, allow the kids to play in it with the Dr. Seuss toys.